What is a hospice volunteer?

 Compassionate, skilled volunteers are the heart and soul of Hoffmann Hospice.
 Hospice volunteers are committed to the hospice philosophy of care and service.
 They have a respect and reverence for life and consider it a privilege to serve the seriously and terminally ill patients and their families.

-Hoffmann is looking for volunteers of all ages, from diverse social and professional backgrounds.
+Hoffmann is looking for volunteers of all ages, from diverse social and professional backgrounds throughout Kern County.
 A hospice volunteer can be as young as 16, but must be at least 18 to work directly with our patients.
 Hoffmann volunteers are valued members of our hospice team and may choose when and how they wish to volunteer.

 Research has shown that hospice volunteers report an increased level of personal and emotional satisfaction when helping families.

 In-home volunteers assist patients and families in their home, in nursing homes and assisted living facilities.
 Hours are flexible according to the needs of the patient and family.
 You do not need to have a medical background to participate.
 Duties provided by direct service volunteers may include: